Open Banking (the ability to connect directly to a customer’s bank account) has taken time to get going.

 - Fewer and fewer payments will have to be initiated directly from banks.
 This is good news for payment companies, less so for the banks.
 Some forward thinking banks such as Barclays and Lloyds already offer account aggregation services to pull funds from competitor accounts.

-- Some players such as Currensea have a direct connection via Open Banking sharing data.
+- Some players such as Currensea have a direct connection via open banking sharing data.
 Others such as Curve do not have connections but are building similar banking aggregation products.

-partnerships.
-Open Banking knocks down one more barrier and means a fintech no longer needs to setup a formal relationship with a bank to partner with them.
-This will massively speed up
+2019 was very much a year of transition from competition between banks and fintechs to partnerships.
+Open banking knocks down one more barrier and means a fintech no longer needs to setup a formal relationship with a bank to partner with them.
+This will massively speed up product development and means the rate of change in this decade is likely to come even faster than before.